3Thiago/bitcoinista/README.md

 transactions so you can see which unspent outputs are selected, if the correct amount of change is sent etc. This is a good way of playing around with the interface without risking any coins.
 Demo mode also works with no internet connection.
+Testnet addresses are used in Demo mode.

 ## Troubleshooting ##